Your visit – Welcome Pack

 Eating and drinking

 Come for the whole day and have a lunchtime break between events.
-There is space on the grass for a picnic – either bring your own packed lunches or buy sandwiches, drinks and snacks from our on-site cafes.
+There is space on the grass for a picnic – either bring your own packed lunches or buy sandwiches, drinks, snacks and ice-cream from our on-site cafés.

 Please note that we cannot guarantee there will be a covered area available for you to eat your lunch in bad weather, except on Baillie Gifford Gala Day.